DataDog/documentation/content/en/profiler/profile_types.md

 Allocated Memory
 : The amount of heap memory allocated by each method, including allocations which were subsequently freed.

-Heap Live Objects
+Heap Live Objects (beta)
 : The number of objects allocated by each method in heap memory that have not yet been garbage collected.
-This is useful for investigating the overall memory usage of your service and identifying potential memory leaks.<br />
+This is useful for identifying potential memory leaks.<br />
 _Requires: Java 11_ <br />
 _Since: 1.17.0_

-Heap Live Size
+Heap Live Size (beta)
-: The amount of heap memory allocated by each method that has not yet been garbage collected.
-This is useful for investigating the overall memory usage of your service and identifying potential memory leaks.<br />
+: The estimated amount of heap memory allocated by each method that has not yet been garbage collected.
+This is useful for establishing the lower boundary of the heap memory usage of your service and identifying potential memory leaks.<br />
 _Requires: Java 11_ <br />
 _Since: 1.17.0_